 Finally, we want to make the point that while we’re doing our best, we’re bound to make mistakes.
 We’ll get names and dates wrong, mix up people’s motivations occasionally, stuff like that.
 Some of the historical errors we make are intentional, the result of adapting history into a game that the players and listeners will find compelling.
 Others will be due to our own incompetence.
 Feel free to hop into our Discord channel and complain about everything we get wrong.
 That’s part of why we plan on putting together Let’s Break Let’s Break History, a series of interviews where Peter speaks with real historians about the periods we cover on the podcast.
 If you want to hear those interviews, subscribe to our Patreon!

 Series One of the podcast has now been fully released!
 Follow the story of Rasputin’s friends as they try to avert his murder!

-Series Two of the podcast is now being released!
-Follow the story of six accused witches as they try to avoid the hangman’s noose!
+Series Two of the podcast follows the story of six accused witches as they try to avoid the hangman’s noose!

 Series Three of the podcast details the exploits of the Legendary Bass Reeves, a federal marshal enforcing the law in the Western District of Arkansas.